torztomasz/class-finder/readme.md

 # Class finder by Tomasz Tórz
-An implementation of a class finder functionality for Codeborne.
+An implementation of a class finder functionality.

 ## Functionality